csswizardry/csswizardry.github.com/_posts/2016-12-12-css-shorthand-syntax-considered-an-anti-pattern.md

 }
 ```

-The developer had—understandably—used a gradient syntax generator to create
+The developer had — understandably — used a gradient syntax generator to create
 their rather complex radial gradient, but they found that things weren’t
 rendering correctly at all.
 Their gradient syntax was correct, autoprefixer was
 working just fine, but for some reason their page looked really, really broken.